 Best Chicago brunch restaurants

 Lula Cafe isn’t a vegetarian restaurant, but with dishes like a tofu-veggie scramble with ginger-miso sauce and a grain bowl with hazelnut vinaigrette, Jason Hammel’s menu appeals to vegetarian diners.
-Breakfast and brunch are available daily (except Tuesday), which means if you’re an ambitious Logan Square–ite, you can pop in for coffee and a vegetarian burrito before work.
-On weekends you’ll likely wait, but the house-made pastries, gingerbread French toast and a gin Bloody Mary are worth the trouble.
+Breakfast and brunch are available daily (except Tuesday), which means if you’re an ambitious Logan Square–ite, you can pop in for coffee and a fan-favorite burrito before work.
+On weekends you’ll likely wait (Lula doesn't take brunch reservations), but the house-made pastries, gingerbread French toast and a gin Bloody Mary are worth the trouble.

 When was the last time you had eggplant enchiladas, avocado toast accented with green almond vinaigrette or Dark Matter nitro coffee on draft at a diner?
 Dove’s Luncheonette, the Southern-tinged Tex-Mex spot in Wicker Park, is not your average greasy spoon.
 If you overdid it last night, make your first order the Back to Life cocktail, a sundae glass crammed with marinated seafood and peppers, a.k.a. your magical hangover cure.